mkdika/lff-cr/README.md

 # will printout the top 10 largest files size within given directory
 ```

-But I'm to lazy to memorize them all :sweat_smile: so I need the simplest solution instead!
+But I'm to lazy to memorize them all :sweat_smile: so I need a simpler solution instead!

 ```bash
 # my way